nikhilkotian6699/E-Commerce-clothing-store/README.md

-# E-commerce-clothing-store
+# E-commerce-clothing store
- E-Commerce Clothing Store - Responsive React Web App with Fake JSON API
+ a Responsive website using html, css and javascript with Fake JSON API